 Source: The HILDA Survey, Release 22; BCARR calculations.

 With regards to location, we find that respondents living in rural areas and lower SEIFA deciles take longer to get access to the internet (Figure 21).
-However, while statistically significant (the log rank test significant at 10% and 1% levels respectively), these differences in survival probabilities are very small.
+However, while statistically significant (the log rank test is significant at 10% and 1% levels, respectively), these differences in survival probabilities are very small.

 Figure 21: Survival probabilities by household location and SEIFA decile